Who Are We?

 Health, safety, nutrition and well-being of children

 We know that children flourish in all areas of development when they are in supportive, caring and responsive relationships with adults whose focus is on the health, safety, nutrition and well-being of the child.
 This is the foundation of quality child care.
+Our goal is for all children to develop a sense of self, health and well-being that they can bring with them into their later years.

 As a licensed child care operator, The Children’s Place strives to exceed health and safety requirements of the Ministry of Education and local government bylaws.